 - Global South Politicians Twitter Map: This interactive map shows key politicians from around the world who are on Twitter, categorized by the percentage of Twitter users in their respective countries following them online.
 Link to the map.

-- Political Social Media Workshop: This workshop at the University of Michigan brings together scholars and practitioners from around the world to discuss the role of social media in global politicians’ social media strategies.
+- Politicians and Social Media in the Global South: This 2018 workshop at the University of Michigan brought together scholars and practitioners from around the world to discuss the role of social media in global politicians’ social media strategies, all talks are available free here.
 Link to the event.

 - Innuendo as Outreach: This research looks at the role of irony and sarcasm as a means for political attack, using the example of Indian Prime Minister Narendra Modi’s use of social media.
 Link to paper.

 - Small data in social media studies: This paper makes the case that studying small data offers unique benefits to the study of political social media because of the nuances of political speech.
 Link to paper.

 - Political Brand Image: This research looks at the use of language, images, and connections on social media to symbolic effect – in building the brand image of political actors.
 Link to EPW paper, TVNM paper

 - Drivers of Political Social Media in the Global South: This paper argues that the use of social media by politicians in countries with small social media using populations is driven by elite affiliation, political signaling, and a desire to circumvent mainstream media.
 Link to paper